 IZA World of Labor role

-Associate Professor of Economics, University of British Columbia (Okanagan Campus), Canada
+Associate Professor of Economics, School of Public Policy, Simon Fraser University, Canada

 Applied econometrics, labor economics, economics of gender, economics of immigration, economics of education, personnel economics, economics and ideology